kubevirt/user-guide/workloads/virtual-machines/image-upload.md

 ```

-It works by creating a PVC of the requested size, sending an `UploadTokenRequest` to the `cdi-apiserver`, and uploading the file to the `cdi-uploadproxy`.
+"virtctl image-upload" works by creating a PVC of the requested size, sending an `UploadTokenRequest` to the `cdi-apiserver`, and uploading the file to the `cdi-uploadproxy`.

 ```bash
 virtctl image-upload --pvc-name=cirros-vm-disk --pvc-size=500Mi --image-path=/home/mhenriks/images/cirros-0.4.0-x86_64-disk.img --uploadproxy-url=<url to upload proxy service>